SWEET envisions a world in which all clinicians, advocates, and agencies, always have the required resources to make a transformative impact.

 Our SWEET Story

 It was March 6, 2017, when Mardoche Sidor, a psychiatrist, and Karen Dubin-McKnight, a social worker, sat for their usual work-lunch meeting.
-This time something weighed heavy on their hearts: “I am tired of seeing all these dedicated clinicians, so passionate and brilliant, end up burntout, because the status quo just does not care about them,” says one.
+This time something weighed heavy on their hearts: “I am tired of seeing all these dedicated clinicians and advocates, so passionate and brilliant, end up burntout,” says one.
 “Yes, it’s frustrating.
-They stand for a cause, work hard, seek the client’s best interest, and yet they are deprived of the space they need to make an impact,” added the other.
+They stand for a cause, work hard, seek the client’s best interest, and yet they and their agencies are deprived of the space they need to make an impact,” added the other.

-Mardoche and Karen agreed that something had to be done and teamed up to fight the status quo.
+Mardoche and Karen agreed that something had to be done and teamed up to work on adding value to clinicians, advocates, and their agencies.
 Little did they know that was the beginning of the SWEET Institute.

-We’ve experienced it, engaged in it, even felt trapped by it, and we cannot wait to break free from it!
-We are here to tell you that, together, we can make the difference, fight social injustice, and support our patients and clients through meaningful change, by creating a community to prevent burnout and promote self-care.
-This can happen by coming together, learning together, and fighting together.
+Together, we can make the difference, uphold social justice, and support our patients and clients through meaningful change, by creating a community to prevent burnout and promote self-care.
+This can happen by coming together, learning together, and growing together.

-At SWEET, we believe that together we can catalyze a movement, that we can and must challenge the status quo, and that we can effect meaningful change.
-We know that we no longer have to choose between self-care and excellent clinical care, and we know that by providing the right support for staff, and helping them be empowered, we are creating a community that fosters the best outcomes for patients and clients, for agencies, and the system.
+At SWEET, we believe that together we can catalyze a movement, that we can and must grow together, and that we can effect meaningful change.
+We now know that we can have self-care and excellent clinical care, and we know that by providing the right support for staff, and helping them be empowered, we are creating a community that fosters the best outcomes for patients and clients, for agencies, and the system.

 Mardoche and Karen decided to team up to initiate the change.